c0ak/Useful-laravel/README.md

 Unique and useful PHP functions to copy paste into a global controller for your project.

 # #1
 Find and view an item of a table by just using the table name and id.
+Also works with delete-like functions

 ```
 public function View($table, $id) {